divyanshu01/Matrix-Python/README.md

 * `addMatrix(Matrix obj)`
 >The function add the calling instance of `Matrix` to the `Matrix` instance passed as argument and returns the resultant `Matrix` instance

+* `divScalarMatrix(scalar)`
+>The function divides the matrix with the scalar which is passed as argument.

 * `inputMatrix()`
 >The Function inputs matrix one row at a time, enter the elements seperated by space.

 * `mulMatrix(Matrix obj)`
 >The function returns a `Matrix` object which is the multiplied result of the calling object and the object passed as argument.

+* `mulScalarMatrix(scalar)`
+>The function multiplies the matrix with the scalar which is passed as argument.

 * `printMatrix()`
 >The function displays the matrix on the screen.